brucemckenney/spi-eeprom-mspm0/README-c1104.md

 ### Device Migration Recommendations
 Except for DMA, the features used are available on any MSPM0 device.
 Porting (migration) to other devices can (in theory) be done using Sysconfig.

+Truth be known: I've never succeeded in using Sysconfig to "migrate" a project to a different device.
+The anticipated usage here is to copy spi-eeprom.[ch] into your own project (using main-X.c as a guide).

 ## Example Usage
 Connect a suitable SPI EEPROM device as above.